xgr-network/XGR/docs/xgr_testsuite_guide.md

 7. Enter `42`.
 8. Save the plan.

-If no field is available, the selected step does not have contract read save aliases.

 ---

 ## 7. Scenarios

 Use **Scenarios** when several sessions must work together.
+A scenario can import or reuse test plans, define actor aliases, set payload data, configure wake-up rules, validate the whole scenario package and then run a multi-session flow.

 Scenario example: